In the late 1890s, a young itinerant composer/ entertainer made Sedalia, Missouri his residence. What he did here made American music history.

 Scott Joplin was born in Texarkana about 1869.
-His mother struggled to nurture his musical interests and paid for him to have classical piano lessons as a boy.
+His mother struggled to nurture his musical interests and paid for his classical piano lessons as a boy.
 He joined up with vocal and instrumental groups and traveled by rail performing all over the country.
 In 1893, he attended the Chicago Columbian Exposition in Chicago where he heard music from around the world and he was especially interested in an emerging form called syncopation.
 After the Fair, he came to Sedalia where he easily found employment, signed on to play with the Queen City Concert Band and attended music classes at the all-Negro George R. Smith College.

 SEDALIA’S RAGTIME FESTIVAL HERITAGE